CiscoDevNet/terraform-provider-nso/docs/resources/restconf.md

 ### Optional

 - `attributes` (Map of String) Map of key-value pairs which represents the attributes and its values.
+Nested attributes (in YANG containers) can be specified using `/` as delimiter.
 - `delete` (Boolean) Delete object during destroy operation.
 Default value is `true`.
 - `instance` (String) An instance name from the provider configuration.
 - `lists` (Attributes List) YANG lists. (see [below for nested schema](#nestedatt--lists))